 Sounds about right.
 I’m expecting, and hoping, that Seattle will be just about as wild as they were.

 Hall: Hey, we appreciate anybody that wants to come out and share support for Cannabis Corpse!
-Afterwards, maybe we’ll even smoke a doobie with you to say thanks.
+Afterwards, maybe we’ll even smoke a doobie or enjoy some shatter with you to say thanks.

 Your last album “Left Hand Pass” came out in 2017.
 Are there any plans for a new album to be released soon?